-- 11. Prepare a Vinegar Solution of one (1) quart vinegar to five (5) gallons water and repeat steps 3-10 above. - At step 5, place the hose in the container of \Vinegar Solution.
-Allow solution to agitate in tank by intermittent vehicle motion (several days if possible). - 12.
-Drain tank and flush with fresh potable water.
+- 11. Prepare a Vinegar Solution of one (1) quart vinegar to five (5) gallons water and repeat steps 3-10 above. - At step 5, place the hose in the container of Vinegar Solution.
+Allow solution to agitate in tank by intermittent vehicle motion (several days if possible).